The Most Popular Airbnb in Every U.S. State

-This quirky city-side retreat once served as a home for horses, but the 19th century structure has since been revamped with a cozy industrial-chic interior that sleeps three.
+This quirky city-side retreat once served as a home for horses, but the 19th-century structure has since been revamped with a cozy industrial-chic interior that sleeps three.
 Laze the day away on the outdoor hammock or take a dip in the hot tub, and when you’re ready to explore, plenty of restaurants and craft breweries are just a short walk away.
-Available dates through 2018 are already sparse, but if you do find an opening, fares start at $133 a night.
+If you do find an opening, fares start at $133 a night.

 If you’re looking for the ultimate beach retreat, this Bethany Beach condo for two might pique your interest.
 Located in a resort community, amenities like tennis courts, pools, beach, and shuttle service to and from the beach are all available for your use.
 Rates start at $110 per night.